Common CV Mistakes That Get You Rejected

 9. Leaving employment gaps unexplained

 Unexplained gaps in your work history can raise red flags.
-Recruiters may assume the worst if you don’t provide context.

 10. Not tailoring your CV for South African applications